countertenor/mozart/README.md

 #### 1. Initial setup

 1. Clone the repo
 1. Create a new directory inside `resources/templates`.
-This will be the base directory under which all your modules will exist.
+This will be the base module under which all your modules will exist.

 #### 2. Modularize